 Sunshine Coast University Hospital, Queensland, Australia

-New Performing Arts Venue, Brisbane, Australia
+Glasshouse Theatre (New Performing Arts Venue), Brisbane, Australia

 Woodside Building for Technology and Design, Monash University, Melbourne, Australia